wxleong/tpm2-cmd-ref/README.md

 #### tpm2_policylocality

 Restrict TPM object authorization to specific localities.
 Changing locality of TPM varies on different platforms.
-Linux driver doesn't expose a mechanism for user space applications to set locality for the moment.
+Linux driver doesn't expose a mechanism for user space applications to set locality for the moment ([[11]](#11)).
 The default locality used in Linux for user space applications is zero.

-**Warning:** This example is expected to fail in tpm2-tools version 5.2, apply this [fix](https://github.com/tpm2-software/tpm2-tools/commit/7b6600d3214dd45531bdb53d5f2510404c31fd6b#diff-b7ca48acb8f12449d165509c68d04600fac53b56bfc4c43462908815b9602def) manually.
+**Warning:** Apply the fix ([[12]](#12)) to pass the example using tpm2-tools version 5.2.

 ```
 # create a locality policy